PSquare-Lab/PSquare-Lab.github.io/_pages/people.md

 Please feel free to email me at [here](mailto:pareek@lanl.gov) with the subject line “Propective Masters/Doctoral Student Application Spring 2025 - [Your Name]”, including a brief overview of your interests and how you would contribute to our research group.
 Try and review a few of the resources given below before writing to me.
 Attach your CV and any other relevant documents.
 If you do not receive a response, please do not hesitate to follow up.

+**Existing IITR UG & PG:** If you are a current IIT Roorkee undergraduate or postgraduate student, feel free to drop by my office between XX to XX on yyyDay, or write to me.
+I have exciting opportunities to work on projects related to machine learning and quantum computing applications for power system analysis and optimization.

 **Some Relevent Resources:**